 Now that some of us are claiming to have begun to study Afrikan-Centered information, when will we, as individuals begin to look at ourselves, study ourselves, and our own mentality and behavior?
 When are we, as individuals, going to own our ‘sh**’.
 If we are being honest, we must look at the ‘person in the mirror’.
 First of all, we must study the self.
 Many of us go around, after watching a few ‘youtube’ videos and all of a sudden we know everything.
 Many of us haven’t picked up one book by any of our Afrikan-Centered scholars.
-We get snippets of information from youtube, much of it incorrect; particularly when we listen to dudes whose behavior and character is suspect and highly questionable.
+Oftentimes, we only get snippets of information from youtube, much of it incorrect; particularly when we listen to dudes whose behavior and character is suspect and in many instances, highly questionable.
+Listen to them well and then research the ‘facts’ they actually present.
+And look at their character and behavior.
+Is their behavior reflective of the words they speak?
+Is their character reflective in you?
+Or are you a much better person than that?
+After watching some of these Characters, the question you must ask yourself is, do you want to know more?
+Do you want to be more?
+Do you want to be a better human being?
+The task of wanting to know more, be more, and be a better human being can only come with putting in some of your time reading the researched work of our Grand Master Scholars, whose tireless efforts are worthy of your time and effort.
+And then we must do honest self-reflection.
 Our ancient indigenous Nile Valley Afrikan Ancestor, Imhotep, told us “Man know thy self”.
+How many of us have truly studied ourselves?
 How many of us truly know ourselves and our flaws?
-How many of us admit to ourselves our flaws and are honestly working on them to correct them?
+How many of us admit to ourselves our flaws and are honestly working on them, to correct them?
 This is why the study of Ma’at, Ifa, and other indigenous Afrikan spiritual systems, what they actually are, and the application of those indigenous Afrikan spiritual systems to our own lives and behavior is so critically important.

-It is behavior that we as individuals need to look at the most.
+It is our behavior that we as individuals need to look at the most.
 Our behavior must reflect all that we say we know.
-In addition to the push for the Afrikan-Centered study and knowledge of Economics, Academia, History, Political Science, other sciences, Arts and Entertainment, Technology, Current Events, and Indigenous Afrikan Spiritual systems, etc., there must be a serious push for the study of Afrikan-Centered Psychology.
+In addition, in order for the Afrikan-Centered viewpoint of Economics, Academia, History, Political Science, other Sciences, Arts and Entertainment, Technology, Current Events, and Indigenous Afrikan Spiritual systems, etc., to fully become a reality there must be a serious push for the study of Afrikan-Centered Psychology.
 All of these pillars are important to the total Freedom, Liberation, and Sovereignty of us, as a race of people.
 And people need to stop picking one of these pillars as a means of denigrating any of the others.
 They are all important and none is more important than the other.
-However, many of these new, so-called ‘conscious’ people are ignoring what is the most important pillar of all and that is the study of the mind, and the psychological effects of the system of Racism white-Supremacy in its influence on our own character and behavior.
+However, many of these new, so-called ‘conscious’ people are ignoring what is one of the most important pillars of all and that is the study of the mind and the psychological effects of the system of Racism white-Supremacy and its influence on our own character and behavior.
 If you try to apply all of the other pillars I alluded to above, but exclude psychology, you will ultimately fail in all you do.
-Because there is a psychology to use of all of those things.
+Because there is a psychology to the use of all of those things.
 If we want ‘Unity’ or what I prefer to classify as ‘Collectivity of Thought and Action’, we must be honest and start looking at the self.

 Sources for self-reflection